c-sanders/Quaternion/README.md

 `ib + jc + kd` represent the imaginary parts of a quaternion and are referred to collectively as a vector.

-To help distinguish all of the three imaginary parts of a quaternion from each other - as well as from the scalar, the unit values `i`, `j`, and `k` are associated with each of a quaternion's three imaginary parts. `i` is simply equal to the square root of -1 as we saw a moment ago, while `j` and `k` are also equal to the square root of -1 and serve the same role for each of the other two imaginary
+To help distinguish all three imaginary parts of a quaternion from one another - as well as from the scalar, the unit values `i`, `j`, and `k` are associated with each of a quaternion's three imaginary parts. `i` is simply equal to the square root of -1 as we saw a moment ago, while `j` and `k` are also equal to the square root of -1 and serve the same role for each of the other two imaginary